 For me, butcher block countertops are a tool in my kitchen.
 I slop, cut, roll, mash and create on them.
 Wood is naturally antibacterial, self healing and NOTHING makes a better sound while chopping on it than wood.
 I want my counters to look used and develop a patina, but they still have to be maintained and kept in good condition.

-I personally don’t try to get rid of the stains on my countertops but for the purpose of this post, I’ll show you how to do it in case you prefer your counters to have no stains.
+I personally don't try to get rid of the stains on my countertops unless they're so prominent they're distracting.
+But for the purpose of this post, I'll show you how to get rid of butcher block stains in case you prefer your counters to have no stains.

 2 FACTS YOU NEED TO KNOW

 There are only 2 ways wood can go bad.
 Moisture getting in or moisture getting out.
 Maintaining any wood surface in the kitchen means you have to a) stop moisture from getting into the wood and b) stop moisture from getting out of the wood.
 This according to Jason Stafford of Talbot Wood, where I got my countertops made.
 Oiling your butcher block creates a barrier that stops both of these things.
 It stops moisture from seeping into the wood and stops moisture from escaping.

 HOW TO MAINTAIN BUTCHER BLOCK COUNTERTOPS.